caceres-lab/GeONTIpe/README.md

   - Identity_probe: Parameter -perc_identity for blast.
 (Default: 85)
   - Major_allele_proportion: Proportion of reads with the same orientation to consider as a unique allele.
 (Default: 0.95)
   - Minor_allele_proportion: Proportion of reads of the minor allele required to be considered a real allele.
 (Default: 0.15)
   - Low_confidence_proportion: Proportion of reads of the minor allele to consider inconclusive genotypes.
 Used together with Minor_allele_proportion for inconclusive genotype thresholds.
-If low_confidence_proportion is the same value as minor_allele_proportion, not low confident genotypes will be generated (Default: 0.05)
+If low_confidence_proportion is the same value as minor_allele_proportion, not low-confident genotypes will be generated (Default: 0.05)
   - Difference_respect_expected: Minimum percentage difference to consider an additional structural variant.
 Higher values are needed for reads with more errors.
-Recomendations: for ONT, 0.01-0.05 for PacBio Hi-Fi.
+Recommendations: for ONT, 0.01-0.05 for PacBio Hi-Fi.
 (Default: 0.05)
   - Minimum_size_SVs: Minimum size of detection of structural variants.
 (Default: 100)
   - Ratio_to_split_SV: Percentage difference to determine if two similar found structural variants should be classified as one or two.
 (Default: 0.1)
   - Quality_by_base: Minimum quality at each base when using samtools mpileup.
 Higher values extract fewer but more likely correct bases.
 (Default: 1)